 Is this really it?

-While this workbook will form a great foundation for your nonprofit marketing plan, as you get more serious about marketing, you may find that you want or need to go into more detail in certain sections or add new ones.
+While this workbook will form a great foundation for your nonprofit marketing plan, you’ll likely find many areas where you need to dig in and do more work.
 And that’s a good thing.
 Your nonprofit marketing plan should be a living, breathing document that grows and changes right along with your organization and your impact.
+Plus, we’ll show you how you can partner with us to go deeper on certain elements of your marketing plan if you need to.

 Ready to get to work?

-Download the Essential Nonprofit Marketing Plan Template here and book off an afternoon.
-That’s truly all it takes to start building a solid foundation for marketing success.
+Download the Essential Nonprofit Marketing Plan Template here and book off a couple of afternoons.
+That’s truly all it takes to start building a solid foundation for your nonprofit’s marketing success.

 If you have questions or need help along the way, don’t hesitate to contact us.
-We’ve built marketing plans and supported major campaigns for nonprofits across the country, and we’d be happy to collaborate with you, too!
+We’ve built marketing plans and supported major campaigns for nonprofits across the country, and we’d love to discuss how we could collaborate with you.
+And if you still need more inspiration, take a look at this nonprofit marketing plan example.

-The time is now to start building your foundation for marketing success.
+The time is now to start building your foundation for your nonprofit’s marketing success.